ivancea/hammerfight-io/README.md

 - Reducing the number of players per room, if that is a problem
 - Migrating to a faster language.
 Potentially one with a SocketIO protocol implementation, like Rust.
 This would mean losing the shared code between client and server however, which could affect client predictability, as well as being more error-prone
 - If the amount of data sent in the events affects the times, reduce it to the bare minimum, like just the changed bits of a player or room instead of everything
-- If the physics logic is too slow, optimize it.
-Depending on the problematic part, for example, it could mean adding chunks to the game to optimize collisions (Or some kind of 2D tree)
+- If the physics logic is too slow, optimize it (Rapier2D handles broad-phase internally, but game-level logic around it could be improved).
+If Rapier2D is too slow, tweak its config or migrate it.